Container Packing: A New Algorithm for Resource Scheduling in the Cloud

 In this post we describe a new algorithm for allocating resources among long-running distributed applications.
-When applied to Big Data workloads running on an elastic compute cluster, this algorithm has been seen to result in hardware savings of more than 40%.
+When applied to big data workloads running on an elastic compute cluster, this algorithm has been seen to result in hardware savings of more than 40 percent.

 YARN and Uniform Resource Allocation

 This design works well in on-premise, fixed-size cluster deployments, ensuring that a single node failure doesn’t have much impact on running jobs.
-It also helps to utilize as many nodes as possible and avoids over-utilization of a single node.
-While YARN tries its best to keep track of resource utilization, it is inherently hard to account for usage of resources like network links accurately, and spreading the load around is an easy way to avoid resource hot-spots.
+It also helps to utilize as many nodes as possible and avoids overutilization of a single node.
+While YARN tries its best to keep track of resource utilization, it is inherently difficult to account for the usage of resources like network links accurately, and spreading the load around is an easy way to avoid resource hot spots.

 Hadoop in the Cloud

 Another way to characterize this behavior is through the utilization percentage of the entire cluster.
-This can often hover at 20-30% and is clearly not cost-effective.
+This can often hover at 20 to 30 percent and is clearly not cost-effective.

 Container Packing is a new resource allocation strategy that makes more nodes available for downscaling in an elastic computing environment, while at the same time preventing hot spots in the cluster and trying to honor data locality preferences.
 In this section we describe how the new allocation strategy works.

-We first divide all the active cluster nodes into three categories:
+We first divide all of the active cluster nodes into three categories:

-- High Usage Nodes: These are the nodes whose resource usage (memory) is greater than HIGH_NODE_THRESHOLD (configurable, defaults to 60%).
+- High Usage Nodes: These are the nodes with resource usage (memory) greater than HIGH_NODE_THRESHOLD (configurable, defaults to 60 percent)

-- Medium Usage Nodes: These are the nodes whose resource usage is less than HIGH_NODE_THRESHOLD but greater than 0% (meaning at least some containers are running on the nodes)
+- Medium Usage Nodes: These are the nodes with resource usage less than HIGH_NODE_THRESHOLD but greater than zero percent (meaning at least some containers are running on the nodes)

-- Low Usage Nodes: Remaining nodes, which don’t have any running containers (usage = 0%)
+- Low Usage Nodes: Remaining nodes, which don’t have any running containers (usage = zero percent)

 The system’s goal is to give Medium Usage Nodes first priority when distributing containers.
-We cache each node’s state and update it during every heartbeat check (1 second interval)
+We cache each node’s state and update it during every heartbeat check (in one second intervals).

 When requests for task scheduling arrive on YARN:

-- If container requests cannot be satisfied in Step A, we try to schedule them on Low Usage Nodes.
+- If container requests cannot be satisfied in Step 1, we try to schedule them on Low Usage Nodes.
 In this step we pick nodes randomly.

-Note that Container Packing has no impact on upscaling.
-Upscaling in Qubole’s YARN clusters is triggered by container requests waiting for more than 3 minutes.
+Note that container packing has no impact on upscaling.
+Upscaling in Qubole’s YARN clusters is triggered by container requests waiting for more than three minutes.
 This ensures that we allow requests enough time to get scheduled on any available nodes (Medium, Low, or High) before triggering upscaling.
-Note also that by default Container Packing is automatically disabled if the cluster is at its minimum size.
+Note also that by default container packing is automatically disabled if the cluster is at its minimum size.

-Let’s consider a 10-node cluster in which node has the capacity to schedule 10 containers.
-So essentially we have capacity of 100 containers.
-And we have 20 container requests.
+Let’s consider a 10-node cluster in which each node has the capacity to schedule 10 containers.
+So essentially we have a capacity of 100 containers, and we have 20 container requests.

-Without Container Packing, each nodes would be running 2 containers, and we wouldn’t find any candidates for downscaling.
-In this case the cluster utilization is only 20%.
+Without container packing, each node would be running two containers, and we wouldn’t find any candidates for downscaling.
+In this case the cluster utilization is only 20 percent.

-With Container Packing (assuming 80% as HIGH_NODE_THRESHOLD), two nodes would be running eight containers each and one node would be running four containers to satisfy a 20-container request.
+With container packing (assuming 80 percent as HIGH_NODE_THRESHOLD), two nodes would be running eight containers each and one node would be running four containers to satisfy a 20-container request.
 We would have eight nodes that weren’t running any containers.
-We can downscale these eight nodes and cluster utilization will be 67%.
+We can downscale these eight nodes and cluster utilization will be 67 percent.

 Configuring Container Packing